 By Sarah Quigley, Project Archivist, Southern Christian Leadership Conference records

-"Working for Freedom: Documenting Civil Rights Organizations" is a collaborative project between Emory University, the Amistad Research Center at Tulane University, the Auburn Avenue Research Library on African American Culture and History, and the Robert W. Woodruff Library of Atlanta University Center to uncover and make available previously hidden collections documenting the Civil Rights Movement in Atlanta and New Orleans.
+"Working for Freedom: Documenting Civil Rights Organizations" is a collaborative project between Emory University, the Auburn Avenue Research Library on African American Culture and History, the Amistad Research Center at Tulane, and the Robert W. Woodruff Library of Atlanta University Center to uncover and make available previously hidden special collections documenting the Civil Rights Movement in Atlanta and New Oreleans.
 The project is administered by the Council on Library and Information Resources with funds from the Andrew W. Mellon Foundation.

 In the Blog

 - The Extraordinary World of MARBL: Charles H. Herty Turpentine Cup

 - A Beautifully Illustrated Book in the Seydel Collection

 - The Extraordinary World of MARBL: Medical Formulas from the Reed Family

 - The Extraordinary World of MARBL: Resurrection City Street Signs